pywbem/pywbemtools/README.rst

     | "CIM_Foo3"   |               |
     +--------------+---------------+

-Instance associators can be accessed as follows:
+Instance associators the (CIM-XML Associators operation) can be accessed as follows:

 .. code-block:: text